 We aim to build upon their amazing efforts to (1) educate patients, caregivers, and the medical community about this rare disease, (2) form a cancer registry to understand the most effective existing treatments, (3) conduct meaningful research to better understand the biology of this cancer, and (4) ultimately perform clinical trials utilizing new and innovative treatments to improve survival.

-- Associate Professor, The University of Texas M. D. Anderson Cancer Center
+- Professor, The University of Texas M. D. Anderson Cancer Center

 - Assistant Professor, Gynecologic Oncology

 Dr.Jennifer Burzawa is an Assistant Professor in Gynecologic Oncology at The University of Texas M.D.Anderson Cancer Center in Houston, TX.
 She completed residency training at Baylor College of Medicine and fellowship at M.D.Anderson, where she now serves as a faculty member.